mit-wu-lab/IntersectionZoo/README.md

 If you use IntersectionZoo in your work, you are highly encouraged to cite our paper:

-V. Jayawardana, B. Freydt, A. Qu, C. Hickert, Z. Yan, C. Wu, "IntersectionZoo: Eco-driving for Benchmarking Multi-Agent Contextual Reinforcement Learning", International Conference on Learning Representations 2025.
+V. Jayawardana, B. Freydt, A. Qu, C. Hickert, Z. Yan, C. Wu, "IntersectionZoo: Eco-driving for Benchmarking Multi-Agent Contextual Reinforcement Learning", International Conference on Learning Representations (ICLR) 2025.

 # Contributors